FFTAI/Wiki-GRx-Gym/README.en.md

 ---

-Thank you for your interest in Fourier Intelligence's N1 robot project!
+Thank you for your interest in Fourier's N1 robot project!
 We hope this resource will provide strong support for your robotics development!